BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-get-family-features.rst

 Additional command-line options are those given in :ref:`cli-data-options` and :ref:`cli-column-options` plus the following.

-gFile
+- gFile

  Name of a tab-delimited file containing genome IDs.
 If specified, only features in these genomes will be returned.

-gCol
+- gCol

  Index (1-based) or header name of the column containing the genome IDs in the genome file.
 The default is
  \ ``genome.genome_id``\ .

-ftype
+- ftype

  The type of family being used.
-The default is \ ``local``\ , indicating PATRIC local protein families.
+The default is \ ``local``\ , indicating BV-BRC local protein families.
 Other options are
  \ ``figfam``\  or \ ``global``\ .

-fields
+- fields

  List the available field names.